liferay-design/liferay.design/src/markdown/lexicon/core-components/dataset-display.md

 order: 241
 ---

-A combination of components that configure the main data management pattern of the system.

 A dataset display is the combination of a [management bar](../toolbars/management-bar), with one or many data visualization types, and optionally a mechanism of pagination.
 The most common visualization types used are [table](../table/table), [list](../list), and [card](../cards/cards).
 You can see the dataset display pattern in action in the slides below:

 <!--